INL/BlackLab/core/src/site/markdown/how-to-configure-indexing.md

 Each BlackLab index gets a file containing "index metadata".
 This file is in YAML format (used to be JSON).
 This contains information such as the time the index was generated and the BlackLab version used, plus information about annotations and metadata fields.
 Some of the information is generated as part of the indexing process, and some of the information is copied directly from the input format configuration file if specified.
 This information is mostly used by applications to learn about the structure of the index, get human-friendly names for the various parts, and decide what UI widget to show for a metadata field.

-In the input format configuration file, you can specify a section corpusConfig that contains some settings to be copied directly into the indexmetadata file:
+The best way to influence the index metadata is by including a special section `corpusConfig` in your format configuration file.
+This section may contains certain settings to be copied directly into the indexmetadata file when a new index is created:

     # The settings in this block will be copied into indexmetadata.yaml
     corpusConfig: